interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 * Make sure the *"Include 'id' Attribute"* option is checked.
 * Click the `Export ...` button.

+In illustrator:
+* save As a svg file, carry on as normal until you get the final dialogue window.
+Once this pops up,
+* click on more options in the bottom left,
+* uncheck Responsive

 We repeat this for **each** panel.
 In our case, we end up with eight SVG files, which we will name like so (the following order is the order in which these panels appear in the figure above):
 * `price.svg`
 * `units.svg`